• panache •

 Part of Speech: Noun

 Meaning: 1.
 (Count noun) A plume of feathers, originally worn on a helmet.
-2. (Mass noun) Dashing flair combined with stylish elegance, flamboyant style.
+2. (Mass noun) Dashing flair combined with stylish elegance, flamboyance, verve.

 Notes: Today's Good Word is so fresh off the steamer from Paris that the accent is still on the last syllable, where it always falls in French.
 It has hardly had time to propagate, but does have one daughter, panached, which means "plumed, striped to resemble a plume".
-One relative did accompany it on the long trip over from France, panaché, which refers to multicolored ingredients in a dish, such as a panaché of sorbets for dessert.
+Don't forget that the [sh] sound comes from the French pronunciation of CHE.

 In Play: Panache is a highly self-confident, flamboyant flair in our appearance and behavior: "Miss DeBote spoke about the new communications system with such panache that most people in the audience thought she actually understood how it works."
 This is such a commonly used word that it would be easy to lose track of its original meaning; let's not do that: "The hall was decorated with bunting accented by red, white, and blue panaches."